YaboGV/yabogv.github.io/content/papers/paper1/index.md

 tags: ["Executive Function","UTCI","keyword 3"]
 author: "Yabo Gwladys Vidogbena, Sharon Wolf"
 description: "This paper shows how students contemporaneously function under hot temperatures in the context of a developing country."
-summary: "This paper quantify the effect of exposure to hot temperatures for children in developing countries using a novel longitudinal dataset in Ghana and pubicly available UTCI data."
+summary: "This paper quantify the contemporaneous effect of exposure to hot temperatures for children in developing countries using a novel longitudinal dataset in Ghana and pubicly available UTCI data."
 cover:
     image: "main_res_sur_ass.png"
     alt: "Image caption"